cran/kappaGold/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The R-package `kappaGold` is about agreement of nominal scale raters.
+You can find various agreement measures (like Fleiss’ kappa) but the main focus of this package is on agreement where there is a gold standard.

+## Gold standard

+Sometimes, not all raters have equal status but there is an instance considered to speak the ground truth and we might want to estimate the agreement of the other raters with this gold standard.

+### Single gold standard rater

-The R-package `kappaGold` estimates agreement of a group of raters with a gold standard.
-It builds on the idea of Conger that the multi-rater kappa due to Light (1971) is actually a mean of *all* pairwise Cohen’s kappas.
+For a single gold standard rater we build on the idea of Conger that the multi-rater kappa due to Light (1971) is actually a mean of *all* pairwise Cohen’s kappas.
 In the situation of a gold standard, we only consider the pairwise Cohen’s kappas of each rater with that gold standard.

-The implementation of this measure of agreement with a gold standard is found in the function `kappam_gold`.
-This function expects a matrix of ratings with observations in the row and raters in the columns.
-The rater in the 1<sup>st</sup> column is taken to be the gold standard.
+The implementation of this measure of agreement with a gold standard is found in the function `kappam_gold`. `kappam_gold` expects a matrix of ratings with observations in the row and raters in the columns.
+The gold standard rater is by default taken from the 1<sup>st</sup> column.
 The delete-1 jackknife method is used to get an estimate of bias and standard error.

-## Example
+#### Example

 In medicine, staging is the process of assessing the extent to which a tumour has grown.
 Staging affets treatment choice, for instance, if